 The past is never over …

 Jack Stewart thought he’d put the past behind him.
-On the surface, he has everything – success, money, a big house and he is never short of an attractive woman by his side, but a tragic road accident shatters his world.
+On the surface, he has everything.
+Success, money, a big house and is never short of an attractive woman by his side.
+But a tragic road accident shatters his world.

-Raised as an Irish Traveller, Luke Kiernan hasn’t had it easy, and when he wakes in a Dublin hospital to find the man he’s hated since childhood at his bedside, he’s hungry for revenge.
+Raised as an Irish Traveller, Luke Kiernan hasn’t had it easy.
+And when he wakes in a Dublin hospital to find the man he’s hated since childhood at his bedside.
+Luke is suddenly hungry for revenge.

 Can new love heal old wounds, or are some scars there for good?

 This is one of them stories where I’m going to let the synopsis tell you what the story is about because it is so intricately told, I’m scared of spoiling it!

 What I will say is that in the 12 hours it took me to read this I was complerely gripped.
 I couldn’t put this book down and found myself walking around the house with my head permanently in the story.
 I didn’t want to leave the characters until the book ended.
 And even then I wasn’t ready to let them go.